 Here too is the Princess with the aristocratic Bowes Lyons, her mother’s family, who featured significantly in her life, yet rarely appear in books.
 The author sheds new light on anomalies surrounding the birth of her mother who, it has been asserted, was the daughter of the family’s cook.
 The strain of wartime on the royal family is highlighted in new material contrasting the stance of the Princess’s uncles, the Duke of Windsor and David Bowes Lyon.
 In contrast with her upbringing, Philip’s early life was turbulent, although their lives shared some interesting and poignant parallels.
 Lady Butter, a relation of Philip and friend of the Princess, recalls time spent with each of them; and unpublished documents show how intelligence agencies considered the socialist influence of the Mountbattens on Philip and thus on the royal court.

-The hardback version of PRINCESS is available in hardback, paperback and ebook from Amazon and from Lyons Press USA (see Orders page) .
-The paperback and ebook can also be bought from Amazon and from Thistle Publishing.
+PRINCESS is available in hardback, paperback and ebook from Amazon and from Lyons Press USA (see Orders page) The paperback and ebook can also be bought from Lume Books.